bjzhang/open_log/log201701linaro.markdown

 19:01 2017-01-11
 ----------------
-Contiguous page hint is a feature in arm64 which could decrease the tlb miss and improve the performance.
+proposal: implement contiguous page hint for anonymous page in user space

-We already know that the performance of 64k is complex compare with 4k system.
+Contiguous page hint is a feature in arm which could decrease the tlb miss and improve the performance.
+It is only used in We already know that the performance of 64k is complex compare with 4k system.
+There are some improvement and downgrade in specint.
+The idea is if we could add contiguous page hint for the pages they really need we could avoid the disadvantage of pure 64k page and get the overall improvement.